yunjay/Exaggerated-Shading/README.md

 *Rendering of the 3D object with exaggerated details independent of light orientation can be seen.*

+In a directionally lighted scene, surfaces on a 3D mesh that are alligned to or perpendicular to the light direction have a tendency of losing detail and contrast when rendered.
+This paper provides a shading method that reveals details at all scales.

 ## Method

 *Exaggerated Shading for Depicting Shape and Detail* proposes an original shading technique for revealing details at all frequencies, independent of light position and surface orientation.